Aventyret/solarplexus/docs/guide/config.md

     ]
 ```
 The id (as long as it doesn't collide with an already-exisiting attribute), name and choices can be anything you'd like.
 See more on the next page on how to work with templates.

+## Configuration attributes for default templates
+The following attributes are only meaningful when you use Solarplexus' default templates.

+### noOfGridCols
+_int_ - The number of columns (when screen with allows) the post grid will consist of.

+### itemLayout
+_string_ - Can be either `imagebg`, `imagetop` or `imageleft`.
+Controls the layout within each post item in the list.

+### showDate
+_bool_ - Whether to show the post dates in the rendered lists.

+### showExcerpt
+_bool_ - Whether to show the post excerpts in the rendered lists.